linkerd/website/linkerd.io/content/2.13/features/traffic-split.md

 onto a newer version.

 {{< note >}}
-If working with headless services, traffic splits cannot be retrieved.
+This feature will eventually be supplanted by the newer [dynamic request routing](../request-routing/) capabilities, which does not require the SMI extension.
+{{< /note >}}

+{{< note >}}
+TrafficSplits cannot be used with headless services.
 Linkerd reads service discovery information based off the target IP address, and if that happens to be a pod IP address then it cannot tell which service the pod belongs to.
 {{< /note >}}